AllisonJiao/IntelliDish/documentation/Testing_And_Code_Review.md

     <img src="images/codacy_code_patterns.png" alt="Codacy Code Patterns">
 </div>

-`[More detailes about each individual issue can be found in section 5.4 below]`
+More detailes about each individual issue can be found in section 5.4 below.

 ### 5.4.
 Justifications for Unfixed Issues
 **Category:** Error Prone